Try Radar for free

 What this page covers

-Radar’s free demo reads public sitemap signals and runs a shallow crawl that respects robots rules, helping you map up to 1,000 URLs per run.
+Radar’s free demo checks public sitemap signals and runs a shallow crawl that respects robots rules.
+Each run is capped at up to 1,000 pages.

 What to choose